 This will be an investment of about 13 cents per day for you, it'll take two hours of your time every single week and I'm going to help you out every step of the way.

 I'll show you exactly how to get started, how to publish your first post, how to design the blog, how to monetize it, how to get visitors to it and everything else you'll need to know.

 There's no programming knowledge needed, barely any money and a little bit of time.
 Just get started!

 How to Start Your Blog in 9 Simple Steps

 Step 1) Find your niche

-Before you actually learn how to create a blog, you need to figure out what you’re going to be writing about.
+Before you actually learn to do this, you need to figure out what you’re going to be writing about.
 One of the key “secrets” to blogging success is choosing a niche (basically a topic) that you have an interest in and most importantly, have the ability to compete in.

 Choose a niche too small and you’ll run out of blog post ideas, make a lot less money and be limited to just that industry.
 Choose a niche that’s too broad and you’ll probably have a hard time competing and getting any visitors to your blog.